DPS-Stream-Processing-Applications/beam-applications-java/senMlConverter/README.md

 | `SCALING`            | The Scaling factor for the elapsed time between events.
 The original timestamps of the datasets are in UNIX format.
 The elapsed time is calculated relative to the first timestamp (`startTime`). $$(timestamp - startTime) * scalingFactor$$ This preserves the original time distribution, impacting only the frequency of events. |

 ## TAXI Dataset
-Used for this is the `FOIL2013.zip`, which can be downloaded from [this databank](https://databank.illinois.edu/datasets/IDB-9610843).
+Used for this the `FOIL2013.zip`, which can be downloaded from [this databank](https://databank.illinois.edu/datasets/IDB-9610843).
 From this zip file the files `trip_data_*.csv` and `trip_fare_*.csv` are required.

 Place these files into the `data` folder of this project.